 The ground floor of the Windgate Visual Arts West building houses a huge gallery room, capable of hosting a variety of shows.
 The lighting is perfect and the open space creates a great environment for receptions held at the opening of all new galleries (always including great food!).
 John Brown University has a wide variety of amazing artists in the upcoming gallery shows, and has hosted prominent shows such as Tim Ernst, the St. John's Bible, and Makoto Fujimura.
 The gallery also hosts many of John Brown University's finest local artists, faculty, and students.
-The gallery is open Monday-Friday, 8-4 and Sundays, 2-4.We also have added a Student Gallery in our second building: Windgate Visual Arts East (right next door).
+We also have added a Student Gallery in our second building: Windgate Visual Arts East (right next door).
 This will feature the work of JBU students in solo and collaborative shows.

 Monday-Friday 8:00 am - 4:00 pm

 Sunday 2:00-4:00 pm